 43. I went to the Liff Hospital unit, I think, when I was still at Carlogie Primary School.
 I went to Liff because of my behavioural problems and I wasn't doing what I was told.
-It was self-was and I went to Liff unit to be assessed.
+It was GSG who told me that.
+He was telling the social workers that I had a mental illness and I went to Liff unit to be assessed.
 There were other people there and even at my young age I knew they had severe mental problems.
 Liff is on the outskirts of